alexshuang/fleet-compiler/README.md

 # fleet-compiler

-An MLIR-based(coming soon) AI compiler designed for PyTorch(coming soon)/Python-like DSL (domain-specific languages) to CPU/RISC-V DSA (domain-specific architectures).
+An MLIR-based AI compiler designed for Python-like and PyTorch frontends to CPU/RISC-V DSA (domain-specific architectures).

+_Note: Python-like E2E will be supported in preference to PyTorch._

 ## Quick Start